cdap-solutions/dre/README.md

 Each rule is defined by a `rule-id`.
 Each rule also consists of mandatory description followed by a `condition` that will be evaluated by the inference engine.
 If the `condition` evaluates to `true`, the rule is fired and directives within the `then` section are executed.

-## Example Rulebook
+## YARE Rulebook Construct

-Following is a simple example of a rulebook that can be defined within this implementation of Rule Engine.
+`Rulebook` is a collection of `Rules` that can be composed dynamically.
+A `Rulebook` can consists of one or more `Rule`s.
+Following is a simple example of a rulebook that can be defined within YARE.

 ```
 /**